 Preventative actions: Use good housekeeping skills and get rid of clutter, especially any clutter on the floor that could cause someone to trip.
 Place the base of ladders on solid, even surfaces.
-Wear protective shoes.
+This National Safety Month wear protective shoes.
 Shoes For Crews® is the unparalleled leader in slip-resistant footwear, testing to a higher standard than the competition.
 Read more about this in the next section.

 Avoiding Slips, Trips and Falls

 Slips, trips and falls make up the majority of accidents across all industries, according to the Occupational Safety & Health Administration.
 They're responsible for 15% of all accidental deaths, making them second only to car crashes.
 So how can you make the workplace safer when it comes to slips, trips and falls?
 A few key preventative actions are outfitting the workplace with nonslip surfaces, wearing safety shoes and clearing clutter.